Pulse Breath Water

 Prpa, M., Tatar, K., Pasquier, P., & Riecke, B. E. (2016, March).
 Pulse Breath Water [Exhibition]. scores+traces (group exhibition), One Art Space, NY, USA.

 Prpa, M., Tatar, K., Pasquier, P., & Riecke, B. E. (2016, November).
-Pulse Breath Water.
-Exhibition presented at the MUTEK International Festival of Digital Creativity and Electronic Music: MUTEK_IMG + VR Salon, Montreal, Canada.
+Pulse Breath Water [Exhibition].
+MUTEK International Festival of Digital Creativity and Electronic Music: MUTEK_IMG + VR Salon, Montreal, Canada.

 Prpa, M., Tatar, K., Pasquier, P., & Riecke, B. E. (2016, July).
 Pulse Breath Water [Exhibition].
 P.O.E.M.A. by Regina Miranda, Oi Futuro Flamengo, Rio de Janeiro, Brazil.